5 Tips For Veterans Moving Abroad

 Many veterans abroad use their GI Bill at foreign institutions, here’s a GI Bill locator of places the VA has approved and will pay for.
 Now that doesn’t mean you won’t have to do a lot of the legwork yourself, some institutions like Instituto Allende in Mexico have a streamlined GI Bill situation because they’ve had a lot of veterans.
 Schools near military bases are always going to be solid, but some random school in Argentina probably isn’t going to understand the GI Bill unless they have a history of veterans there.

 The GI Bill overseas rate is $2,109 in 2024 no matter where you go to school if you’re a full time student attending at least one class in person.
 It doesn’t matter if you’re in Europe or Mexico, it’s $2,109.
+A lot of veterans are smart and do things like receive their 100% from the VA and then go to school online, where you’ll get an extra $1,000 a month while pursuing your education.

 #3 Plan Your Budget

-Many veterans are on a fixed income with their military and VA benefits.
-This can make things easier when planning exactly how much money you’re going to need per month.
 Financial health is mental health and when you aren’t worried about the bills, you can enjoy your life.
 Working abroad can be a challenge, but many veterans like me work remotely.
 I taught English in Thailand and Cambodia for a bit, that income plus my military benefits afforded me a high quality of life.
 If you want to read a bit about teaching abroad here’s a Forbes article.
 Plenty of veterans start businesses or find creative ways to work abroad including volunteer work to take up time.
 Veterans volunteer more than civilians, we should be proud of that.

 Check out some Cost of Living Calculators